manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 In search of ways to *NOT* brick the system, i started looking for ways to recover the system even after i crash it.
 I found 2 ways to do this :

-1. Switch sides of BMC flash in uboot
+1. Switch sides of BMC flash in u-boot
 2. Kernel live patching via u-boot tftp
 3. Use simulators like qemu or simics

-## Switch sides of BMC flash in uboot
+## Switch sides of BMC flash in u-boot

 ast2600 supports two flash banks, so one of them is considered as the active or the golden side, the other side is called the non-active side.
 We could put